I build AI operating models that move enterprises from ambition to governed production delivery.

 Leadership progression, not resume sprawl.

-The progression matters because it shows a steady increase in accountability for operating models, commercial outcomes, and team leadership, not just increasingly complex technical systems.
+Progression matters because it shows a steady increase in accountability for operating models, commercial outcomes, and team leadership, not just increasingly complex technical systems.

 2021 - Present